Allergies, Sensitization & Other Problems

 - Lung and nasal congestion

-As for lactose intolerance, it causes symptoms due to lactose malabsorption.
+Lactose intolerance causes symptoms due to lactose malabsorption.
 Lactose is present in all milk produced by mammals (including humans) and is also called milk sugar.
-Lactose indigestion occurs in many cases after weaning and may lead to symptoms such as those described below and in that case is referred to as lactose intolerance.
+Lactose indigestion often occurs after weaning and may lead to symptoms such as:

 - Flatulence and abdominal cramps